DataShades/ckanext-files/README.md

 ## Migration from native CKAN storage system

+Important: ckanext-files itself is an independent file-management system.
+You don't have to migrate existing files from groups, users and resources to it.
+You can just start using ckanext-files for **new fields** defined in metadata schema or for uploading arbitrary files.
+And continue using native CKAN uploads for group/user images and resource files.
+Migration workflows described here merely exist as a PoC of using ckanext-files for everything in CKAN.
+Don't migrate your production instances yet, because concepts and rules may change in future and migration process will change as well.
+Try migration only as an experiment, that gives you an idea of what else you want to see in ckanext-file, and share this idea with us.

 Note: every migration workflow described below requires installed ckanext-files.
 Complete [installation](#installation) section before going further.